Skip to main content

 Banana Fritters

-Ripe bananas or plantains coated in batter and fried, served with sugar or honey.
-Popular sweet snack.
+Ripe bananas or plantains dipped in batter and fried, finished with sugar or honey.
+A favorite sweet snack.

 vegetarianContains: WheatContains: Eggs